-At 31 December 2020, auto loans receivable from BMW FS amounted to R5 524 million against which an expected credit loss ("ECL") of R371 million was recognised.
+At 31 December 2021, auto loans receivable from BMW FS amounted to R4 800 million against which an expected credit loss ("ECL") of R300 million was recognised.

 The ECL on the Company's auto loans receivable is assessed based on the participating assets issued by BMW FS.
-This was calculated by management of BMW FS, the appointed service provider of the Company, by applying IFRS 9, Financial Instruments ("IFRS 9").
+This was calculated by management of BMW FS, the Company's servicer of the loans, by applying IFRS 9, Financial Instruments ("IFRS 9").
 IFRS 9 requires the recognition of ECL on all financial assets within the scope of its impairment model, which includes the auto loans receivable.